Zach McKinstry Preview, Player Props: Tigers vs. Astros

-The Detroit Tigers, including Zach McKinstry (.323 batting average in his past 10 games), battle starting pitcher Hunter Brown and the Houston Astros at Comerica Park, Saturday at 6:10 PM ET.
+The Detroit Tigers, including Zach McKinstry (.378 on-base percentage in past 10 games, 67 points above season-long percentage), take on starter Justin Verlander and the Houston Astros at Comerica Park, Sunday at 1:40 PM ET.

-He reached base in his only plate appearance in his last game against the Astros.
+He had a hitless performance in his most recent game (0-for-3) against the Astros.

 Zach McKinstry Game Info & Props vs. the Astros